port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/dynatrace.md

 7. Click **Save changes** at the bottom of the page.

 :::tip
-In order to view the different payloads and events available in Dynatrace webhooks, [look here](https://www.dynatrace.com/support/help/observe-and-explore/notifications-and-alerting/problem-notifications/webhook-integration).
+ To view the different payloads and events available in Dynatrace webhooks, [look here](https://www.dynatrace.com/support/help/observe-and-explore/notifications-and-alerting/problem-notifications/webhook-integration).
 :::

 Done!
 Any problem detected on your Dynatrace entity will trigger a webhook event.
 Port will parse the events according to the mapping and update the catalog entities accordingly.